rowntreerob/tms-help/README.md

   will become unreachable.
-After you have created a new user account(s) for students, you may switch between accounts by logging on a new user via the action bar menu.
+After you have created a new user account(s) for students, you may switch between accounts by logging on a new user via the action bar menu item labeled *logon*.

  <img src="images/Scr_phn_2.png" alt="confirm cloud account" height="315" width="190">